Centenary College of Louisiana

 get all the news at centenary.edu/news

-Centenary's Office of Admission will host a Fall Open House for prospective students Saturday, November 15, from 9:30 a.m. to 2:00 p.m.
+Centenary's Office of Admission will host an Open House for prospective students and their families on Saturday, January 31 from 9:30 a.m. to 2 p.m.

 Your support transforms student lives for the transformation of the world.
 Find out how to give now.